mmosoroohh/practice1/README.md

 Running the app on your machine

 run git clone https://github.com/mmosoroohh/practice1 or download zip file.
-- create a virtualenv venv.
+- create virtualenv venv .
-- run pip install -r requirements.txt.
+- run pip install -r requirements.txt
 - run python app.py in your terminal/command prompt to view app on your broswer.